ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

    * Revisions will optionally  be purged by limits set in the configuration.

 2. **When [Enforce Configuration]() is applied**.
-  Enforcing Configuration triggers the immediate examination and execution of the default configuration and all collection-specific configurations.
+  Enforcing Configuration applies the Revisions configuration immediately throughout the database, **purging** all the revisions that pend purging by default settings or collection-specific configurations and **deleting** all the revisions that no configuration applies to.
   {WARNING: }

-  Large databases and collections may contain numerous revisions pending purging, that Enforcing Configuration will purge all at once.
+  * Large databases and collections may contain numerous revisions pending purging, that Enforcing Configuration will purge all at once.
     Be aware that this operation may require substantial server resources, and time it accordingly.
+  * Revisions that were created over time that no configuration currently applies to will be deleted.
+Make sure your configuration includes the default settings and collection-specific configurations that will keep the revisions you want to keep intact.
   {WARNING/}

 ---